ctrlaltdeleon/infinitygauntlet/books/problem-solving-with-algorithms-and-data-structures-using-python-2nd/pswaadsup-1.md

 ### 1.5: Why Study Data Structures and Abstract Data Types?

-- Abstract data types (ADT) is a logical description of how we view interface vs the implementation.
+- Abstract data types (ADT) is a logical description of how we view interface VS the implementation.
   - I use a car, but I don't know what goes on in the car, all I care for is that the car works which makes it an abstract data type.
 - Implementation of ADTs are referred to as data structures.
 - Data structures is a way to organize data.